-Students who are in the Master's program are required to complete a 1,500 clock-hour internship in the schools.
+Students who are in the Educational Specialist program are required to complete a 1,500 clock-hour internship in the schools.
 This must be supervised by a licensed school psychologist.
-Master's students are required to address all degree requirements before beginning their internship, including the research practica or thesis requirement.
-Unless the student has been accepted into the doctoral program at the University of Utah, the Master's degree will not be granted until the internship and research practica or thesis are complete.
+Educational Specialist students are required to address all degree requirements before beginning their internship, including the clinic/field and research practicum.
+Unless the student has been accepted into the doctoral program at the University of Utah, the Educational Specialist degree will not be granted until the internship and research practicum are completed.
 School-based internships are required by the State for licensure in School Psychology (Utah State Office of Education rules).
 Application for certification/licensure as a school psychologist needs to be initiated by the student after completing all degree requirements.
 See Licensure section below.